 It depends on the trial; they can vary from days to a number of months, or even years.
 You will be told the expected length of the trial before you start.
 This information is discussed with you during the informed consent process.

 Will I know the results of the trial?

 Usually, you are informed of the results of tests performed during the trial.
 You will always be informed of results that might influence your decision to remain or withdraw from the trial.
-Medical information may not be shared if the study is blinded (see glossary) until the trial is completed.
+Medical information may not be shared if the study is blinded (see glossary) or until the trial is completed.

-Your decision to participate in a clinical trial involves many factors, such as transportation, job responsibilities, home responsibilities, and family support.
-Remember, you are free to change your mind and drop out of the trial at anytime.
+Your decision to participate in a clinical trial involves many factors, such as transportation, job responsibilities, home responsibilities and family support.
+Remember, you are free to change your mind and drop out of the trial at any time.
 But most trials require or strongly encourage a safety evaluation (exam and blood test) before you permanently withdraw.